 Use Case 2: Supply Chain Management and Anti-counterfeiting

 The global market for counterfeit medicines is estimated at $200 billion.
-Blockchain solves this problem by ensuring transparency at every stage of production, supply, and sale of medicines.
+The advantage of blockchain is that it solves this problem by providing transparency at every stage of production, supply, and sale of medicines.

 Blockchain for supply chain management in healthcare brings together every stakeholder of the transaction procession on the blockchain.
 Thus, any changes or attempts to tamper with the recipe are immediately identified.